 So how can an existing company survive?
 It has to start at the top with the leaders of the organisation.
 They are responsible for the company’s direction and performance and must set the example and lead the change.

 If transformation is desired, leaders must be willing to change.
 Different results cannot be expected if nothing is done differently.
-Leaders must find a way to create space to come up with the “new ways” of operating and not kill them immediately, which tends to be very hard to resist.
+Leaders must find ways to create space to come up with the “new ways” of operating and not kill them immediately, which tends to be very hard to resist.
 Be aware that you can’t expect disruptive innovation from people who are focusing on today’s operations if you don’t give them time to think differently.

 To have a chance of being disruptive, a risk or two must be taken.
 Provide your people with the resources and budget to make those different things happen.
 Just telling people to change won’t work; you need to enable these different ways to happen.